Skip to content

 Terminal window

-# Expected: openjdk 25 or higher
+java --version # expect 25 or higher on the server

 Terminal window